progame1201/SpyAgent-DiscordBotClient/README.md

 ![GitHub all releases](https://img.shields.io/github/downloads/progame1201/SpyAgent-DiscordBot/total)

 # SpyAgent-DiscordBotClient description
-a bot that allows you to track messages on connected servers and also send messages to selected channels on behalf of the bot<br>
+SpyAgent is a console application written in Python that is a client for the Discord bot.<br>
 the program is designed for Windows OS<br>
 I recommend using Windows Terminal: https://www.microsoft.com/store/productId/9N0DX20HK701?ocid=pdpshare
 # How to use it?